flaf/miscellaneous/puppet/modules/puppetserver/README.md

 # TODO

+* The `check-puppet-module.puppet` should list files in a module and check is each file is present in the file `checksums.json`.

 * In the template `puppet.conf.epp`, a default value is given for two parameter in the lambda function (`modules_repository` and `strict_variables`). **Normally it's not necessary** because